LukeSmithxyz/based.cooking/content/farci-tomatoes.md

 ## Ingredients

-- 2 tomatoes per person.
+- 2 tomatoes per person
-- 300g of ground beef meat.
+- 300g of ground beef meat
-- 1 or 2 onions.
+- 1 or 2 onions
-- Condiments of your choice: Parsley, origan or cumin.
+- Condiments of your choice: parsley, origan or cumin
 - Olive oil
-- Gruyere cheese.
+- Gruyere cheese
-- Salt and pepper.
+- Salt and pepper
-- Optional: Butter.
+- Butter (optional)

 ## Directions